joelliusczar/musical_chairs/README.md

 startup_full_web
 ```

-If testing and database has been modified, also include `replaceDb`
+If testing and database has been modified
 ```
-startup_full_web replaceDb
+startup_full_web replace='sqlite_file'
 ```

 ## end nginx process